Your Red Box is collected weekly.

 - Aluminium foil trays (e.g. take-away trays)

 - Plastic carrier bags (e.g. supermarket bags, fruit bags etc.)

 These items should be placed in your black wheelie bin.

-Why we don’t accept plastic carrier bags
+Why don’t we accept plastic carrier bags?

 What happens to the collected plastic and cans?

-Plastics are sent to a plastic recycling facility where the different types of plastic are separated and baled.
+- Plastics are sent to a plastic recycling facility where the different types of plastic are separated and baled.
 Once washed they can be reused in a variety of ways.

-Any rejected plastic waste is usually sent for incineration where the energy content of the material is utilised.
+Any rejected plastic waste is sent for incineration where the energy content of the material is utilised.